MarcelloSimonati/DeepImageDeblurring/README.md

 [Project Report](DeepImageDeblurring_Report.pdf)

 Keras implementation of the models and techniques discussed in the report above.
-These implementations has been developed by Eleonora Mancini and Marcello Simonati (guarda per taggere github) as a project work for the Deep Learning course, part of the Master's Degree in Artificial Intelligence in University of Bologna (A.A.
+These implementations has been developed by [Eleonora Mancini](https://github.com/helemanc) and [Marcello Simonati](https://github.com/MarcelloSimonati) as a project work for the Deep Learning course, part of the Master's Degree in Artificial Intelligence in University of Bologna (A.A.
 2019-2020).

 Our network takes blurry image crops as an input and produce the corresponding sharp estimate, as in the example: